-When we consider the solvability of \eqref{1-8}, another problem arises from the fundamental solution of $(-\Delta)^s$: $G_s(x)$ is of order $|x|^{2s-2}$ when $0<s<1$, and $\ln x$ when $s=1$.
+When the solvability of \eqref{1-9} is considered, another problem arises from the fundamental solution of $(-\Delta)^s$: $G_s(x)$ is of order $|x|^{2s-2}$ when $0<s<1$, and $\ln (1/|x|)$ when $s=1$.
 But $2-2s$ is unsatisfactorily less than $1$ if $s>1/2$.
 This fact may cause the divergence for $L^\infty$ norm of $\psi_\varepsilon$ when we deal with the influence of infinite vortices.
-Thanks to the unique structure of K\'arm\'an vortex street, where each positive vortex matches an equal intensity negative vortex, we observe that the influence by a distant vortex pair is actually of order $|x|^{2s-4}$.
-As a result, $\psi_\varepsilon$ has a convergent $L^\infty$ norm, and our method does work as desirable.
+Thanks to the unique structure of K\'arm\'an vortex street, where each positive vortex matches a negative vortex with equal intensity, we observe that the influence of two equally distant vortex pairs is actually of order $|x|^{2s-4}$.
+As a result, $\psi_\varepsilon$ has a convergent $L^\infty$ norm, and our method does work as desired.